peterjcaulfield/raiden/README.md

 If you provide a file path as a value, `raiden` takes care of transforming it into a piped binary stream for the request.
 Any other values will be left unchanged.

+---

 ### Json

-Sending a json payload is simple:
+Defining a POST request with a json payload is simple:

 ```
 # ~/.raiden/requests.yml